Faro Old Town Guide: Explore History & Charm in 2026

 Parking near the Old Town can be challenging.
 Use the large car park near the marina.
 It's just a short 5-10 minute walk from Arco da Vila.
 Public transport options like buses are also available to the city center.

 The Old Town offers a unique charm after dark.
 Many restaurants remain open into the evening.
+For a structured plan, check the one-day itinerary guide.
 Enjoy a romantic stroll through illuminated streets.
 The atmosphere becomes truly magical then.

 Always be mindful of your belongings.
 While Faro is generally safe, pickpocketing can occur in crowded areas.
 Keep valuables secure and out of sight.
 Prepare for sun exposure with hats and sunscreen.
 Embrace the relaxed pace of life here.